Września: History

 In 1905 the town was inhabited by about 7000 people of which 65.4% were Poles, 28.9% Germans and 5.5% Jews.
 In the surrounding county, Poles comprised 85.6% of the population.
 The hundred-year-long Prussian rule came to an end with the outbreak of the Wielkopolska Uprising in 1918, shortly after Poland regained independence, and in 1920, the town officially once again became part of Poland.
 About 800 local Poles formed the Września Volunteer Legion (Legia Ochotnicza Wrzesińska) under the command of Stanisław Mycielski to fight against the Soviet invasion.
 It was around this time that construction of the district office building was completed.
-The 68th Infantry Regiment was stationed in Września in the interbellum.
+The 68th Infantry Regiment was stationed in Września since 1921.

 With the invasion of Poland and the outbreak of the Second World War, the German Wehrmacht occupied the city on September 10, 1939.
 It was incorporated into Reichsgau Wartheland as a part of the district or county (kreis) of Wreschen.
 The Germans carried out mass arrests of local Poles, who were afterwards imprisoned in the local prison, and soon murdered in large massacres in nearby forests in October and November 1939 (see also: Intelligenzaktion).
 Poles were also subjected to mass expulsions, however the Polish resistance movement remained active throughout the war.
 The synagogue was destroyed in 1940 and a camp for French prisoners of war operated in the area.
 Additionally, from April 1941 to 1943 a forced labor camp for Jews operated in the vicinity of the town.
 Following the arrival of the Red Army and the end of the war the town was made part of the People's Republic of Poland.

 In Września there is an antique coach house at the Kosciuszko Street.
-In 1979, the Maria Konopnicka Monument designed by Mieczysław Welter was unveiled to pay tribute to poet and writer Maria Konopnicka for her support of the Września schoolchildren during the Września school strike (1901-1904).
+From 1975 to 1998, it was part of the Poznań Voivodeship.
+In 1979, the Maria Konopnicka Monument designed by Mieczysław Welter was unveiled to pay tribute to poet and writer Maria Konopnicka for her support of the Września schoolchildren during the Września school strike (1901–1904).